 A large dividend is nice; a large growing dividend is even better.
 To support a growing dividend, we also want to see earnings growth.

-Commodity prices have obviously fluctuated quite a bit over the past five years.
-But all told, Southern Copper's earnings per share have grown at an average annual rate of 4%, while its dividend has grown at a 3% rate.
+Over the past five years, Southern Copper's earnings per share have grown at an average annual rate of 6%, while its dividend has grown at a 9% rate.

 The Foolish bottom line

 Southern Copper looks like a dividend dynamo.
-It has a high yield, a manageable payout ratio, a reasonable debt burden, and a bit of growth to boot.
-If you're looking for some great dividend stocks, check out "Secure Your Future With 9 Rock-Solid Dividend Stocks," a special report from the Motley Fool about some serious dividend dynamos.
-I invite you to grab a free copy to discover everything you need to know about the 9 generous dividend payers -- simply click here.
+It has a high yield, a manageable payout ratio, a reasonable debt burden, and growth to boot.
+If you're looking for some great dividend stocks, check out "Secure Your Future With 11 Rock-Solid Dividend Stocks," a special report from The Motley Fool about some serious dividend dynamos.
+I invite you to grab a free copy to discover everything you need to know about the 11 generous dividend payers.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.